appvia/terranetes/docs/terranetes-controller/walkthroughs/database.md

 ## Developer Consumption

-From the developer perspective, I have an application which has a dependency on a MySQL database, and understand i'll be passed database the endpoint, username and password via environments variables, in this case mounted from a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#using-a-secret)
+As a developer, I am responsible for an application that relies on a MySQL database.
+I understand that I will receive the database endpoint, username, and password via environment variables, which will be mounted from a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/#using-a-secret).

-a) Lets create a namespace for our application
+a) Let's create a namespace for our application

 ```shell
 kubectl create namespace apps
 ```

-b) As the Platform Team lets provision a revision
+b) As the Platform Team, let's provision a revision

 ```shell